Liana1973/INNHotels_FullCode-Log-regresion-and-Decision-tree-/README.md

 It is the most suitable model for practical hotel operations where transparency and early cancellation detection are important.

+## 🚀 Key Takeaways

+- Machine Learning can significantly reduce hotel revenue loss from cancellations
+- Feature engineering and EDA were critical for model performance
+- Post-pruning improved generalization and reduced overfitting
+- Recall optimization is more important than accuracy for this business case
 ---

 ## 🛠️ Tools & Libraries